Ekuaappiah/pima-diabetes-predictor/README.md

    - Confusion Matrix

 4. **Prediction**
-   - Predict diabetes risk using the trained model
+   - Predict diabetes presence using the trained model

 ---